-Philip is a passionate designer with more than 9 years of experience in UI/UX and mobile interface design.
+Philip is a passionate designer with more than nine years of experience in UI/UX and mobile interface design.
 He is like the Swiss Army knife of product design and product management—suitable for all situations.
 He designs gorgeous and easy-to-use apps that delight millions of users.
-He believes that transparency, good communication, and a great user experience is vital in making a successful product.
+Philip believes that transparency, good communication, and a great user experience is vital in making a successful product.

 Redefined the main product to ensure the best experience possible across all of the supported platforms: iOS, Android, and web.